MariaBurmeister/codecademy_jamming-project/README.md

 # codecademy jamming project
-a spotify playlist builder using React and Spotify API
+A spotify playlist builder using React and Spotify API